Skip to content

 In testing

-• XIAO ESP32S3 & Wio-SX1262 Kit: tiny, cheap, - 40℃ ~ 100℃, WiFi 2.4GHz, BLE 5.0 / Mesh, reset/boot button, 22x23x57mm, 37g, exposed GPIO ports, no battery, 20$.
+• XIAO ESP32S3 & Wio-SX1262 Kit: tiny, cheap, - 40℃ ~ 100℃, WiFi 2.4GHz, BLE 5.0 / Mesh, reset/boot button (hidden under the daughterboard, press both to enter JTAG so you can flash, requires opening the case and removing the daughterboard), 22x23x57mm, 37g, exposed GPIO ports, no battery, 20$.
 Good candidate for the cheapest kit.

-• T-Echo: 200x200 e-ink display, NRF52840, GPS, BT 5.0, no wifi, only two buttons, NFC, 850mAh battery, temperature/pressure sensor, 55$
+• T-Echo: 200x200 e-ink display, NRF52840, GPS, BT 5.0, no wifi, only two buttons, NFC, 850mAh battery, temperature/pressure sensor, 55$USD

 • Seeedstudio XIAO ESP32S3 & Wio-SX1262 Kit: tiny, - 40℃ ~ 100℃, WiFi 2.4GHz, BLE 5.0 / Mesh, reset/boot button, 22x23x57mm, 37g, exposed GPIO ports, cheap (20$), does not ship with Meshtastic firmware, needs full erase before reflash or gets into a boot loop